-Optional Practical Training (OPT) provides an F-1 visa holder with an opportunity to gain 12 months of employment experience in his/her major field of study (STEM majors have the option to apply for a 24 month extension).
-OPT can be used all at once (12 months) or in shorter increments during the school year (part-time), or summer vacations (part-time or full-time).
+Optional Practical Training (OPT) provides F-1 visa students with an opportunity to gain 12 months of employment experience in his/her major field of study (STEM majors have the option to apply for a 24 month extension).
 Employment while on OPT must be related to your major field of study.
 A job offer is not required to apply for OPT.
 You must obtain authorization by USCIS in the form of your Employment Authorization Document (EAD) prior to beginning employment.
 OPT is granted for specific dates, and cannot be adjusted after it is approved.
-You should allow approximately 90 days for your application to be processed.
+You should allow approximately 90-120 days for your application to be processed.

 *Most students use OPT for post-graduation employment and Curricular Practical Training (CPT) for pre-graduation employment.
 If you wish to use OPT for pre-graduation employment, please consult a CIE advisor.

 To be eligible for OPT, the student must:

 - Be a full-time student for at least one academic year

 - Be in good academic standing